KelvinN86/Grounded-Plains/README.md

 # Grounded-Plains

-## **GameMaker Studio 2 IDE needed to run game as it cannot be exported on the free version off the program.**
+## **GameMaker Studio 2 IDE needed to run game as it cannot be exported on the free version of GameMaker Studio 2.**